See your South Dakota health insurance coverage options.

 How many insurers offer Marketplace coverage in South Dakota?

-There are three insurers offering health plans through the South Dakota exchange for 2023 coverage.9
+There are three insurers offering health plans through the South Dakota exchange for 2024 coverage.1

 Are Marketplace health insurance premiums increasing in South Dakota?

-South Dakota’s ACA Marketplace Plan 2024 Proposed Rate Increases by Insurance Company
+South Dakota’s ACA Marketplace Plan 2024 Approved Rate Increases by Insurance Company

 |Sanford Health Plan||–0.39%|